LordVipul/RedFetcher/Readme.md

 # RedFetcher – Yesterday’s Top Reddit Posts

-**A lightweight, web app that shows the best Reddit posts from yesterday for a chosen topic.**
+**A lightweight web app that shows the best Reddit posts from yesterday for a chosen topic.**

 ## Features